sebanalysis/sebbeck.com/_posts/2022-11-25-the-information-sector.md

 We are talking about administrators, consultants, clerical and accounting staff, IT professionals.
 This is the segment of the economy that has grown.
 In my experience, a large proportional of this time is, people editing information as these move it between different Microsoft Office document formats and discussing it at length in meetings.
 Note, the 'information sector' is not to be confused with the '[information industry](https://en.wikipedia.org/wiki/Information_industry)' or the '[IT sector](https://en.wikipedia.org/wiki/Information_technology)'.

 In 1992, [Robert M. Hayes, presented](http://web.simmons.edu/~chen/nit/NIT%2792/175-hay.htm)  an updated version of Mark Porat's model with data extending to 1990, where information sector had risen to 55%.
 He clarifies that almost exactly half of this workforce is from Information sector companies, and half are employees from other sectors, whose activity is 'information-oriented'.
 In Bullshit jobs, Graeber has cleaned-up and digitalized the 1992 graphics.
-But it is still terrible, so I have jankily colored it in as below to show unambiguously that it is a stacked line graph:
+But it is still terrible, so I have jankily coloured it in as below to show unambiguously that it is a stacked line graph:

 ![2022-11-13-masculinity_image_2.png](/assets/2022-11-13-masculinity_image_2.png)

 I am yet to find a 2022 version of this graph, and I don't think data is available.
-David Graeber notes in Bullshit Jobs _"no one, to my knowledge, has pursued this particular breakdown through to the present"_.
+David Graeber notes in Bullshit Jobs _“no one, to my knowledge, has pursued this particular breakdown through to the present”_.

 But, to get a lower bound estimate of information sector jobs, assuming the same proportion of other sector workers are involved in information activities agriculture: 33%, industry: 44% and, services: 69%, as Hayes assumes in 1992, by reading the ratios from his graphs we would have an information sector employing of __64%__ of Americans.
 I would guess this to be even significantly more than this, as administration roles across all industry sectors are well-known to have ballooned even since 1990.